-A student will be given a failing grade in each subject if a formal notification of withdrawal has not been made.
-A student must notify the Registrar in writing.
-The effective date of withdrawal will be the date on which the written notification is received by the Office of the Registrar.
-After the stated semester deadline, a student must petition the Admissions and Graduation Committee, through the Office of the Registrar, to withdraw from all or individual classes.
-Only documented situations, beyond the control of the student, will be considered.
+Prior to the official first day of school, students may drop all classes on-line or by notifying the Registrar's Office in writing.
+After the first day of school students who, for any reason, find it necessary to completely withdraw from the University are required to notify the Registrar's Office, Eder Hall 102, in writing (include student I.D. number, signature and contact information).
+The effective date of withdrawal will be the date on which the written notification is received by the Registrar's Office.
+After the withdrawal deadline a student must petition the Admissions and Graduation Committee, through the Registrar's Office, to withdraw from all or individual classes.
+Only documented situations, beyond the control of the student will be considered.
+Failure to submit a formal request for a withdrawal will result in the student receiving failing grades.